 Roof permits have nothing to do with warranties.
 Roof permits haven’t been issued in NJ since March 2018, which has its pluses and minuses.
 There’s one less check on the quality of roofs, which is just one more reason that due diligence is so important.

 So, there may not be an asphalt roof just yet that will go 50 years without needing replacement, but you can still get a 50-year lifetime shingle roof.
 Just not from everybody!
-As mentioned, Proven Roofing is able to offer System Plus, Silver, and Gold Pledge warranties because we’re GAF Master Elite® certified.
+As mentioned, Proven Contracting is able to offer System Plus, Silver, and Gold Pledge warranties because we’re GAF Master Elite® certified.
 Getting the certification requires a lot of hard work.

 You need the right insurance and licenses.